AkhilRaj1819/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 28 worked on frontend for my order page

-✅ add cancel button in my-orders and create an backend endpoint for cancel order
+✅ added cancel button in my-orders and create an backend endpoint for cancel order

 ### **🛠️ Milestone 29 worked on frontend for my order page

-✅ add online payment gateway to our application using Paypal api.
+✅ adde online payment gateway to our application with fake payment gateway.